 Currently, hundreds of Certified Music Practitioners across the nation are available to work, but are unable to secure the funding they need to provide Live Therapeutic Music (LTM) to patients in their areas, since LTM is currently not a reimbursable expense covered by Medicare or private insurance.

 Strings of Mercy helps raise money through individual and corporate donors, grants and foundations to pay Music Practitioners who bring LTM to patients in need.
-We currently have six Music Practitioners providing LTM at area hospitals, hospice and skilled nursing facilities.

 We are working toward the day that every nurse and physician working in healthcare is aware of the benefits of Live Therapeutic Music and refers LTM to their patients who would benefit from this non-pharmacologic, complementary intervention.